xinabox/CW01/README.md

 A simple to understand guide on how to bring support for CW01 module into the Arduino environment can be found on the [ESP8266 Community Forum](https://github.com/esp8266/Arduino) github.

+To install the ☒CHIP libraries please followed the guide provided on the [Arduino Website](https://www.arduino.cc/en/Guide/Libraries) under "**Importing a .zip Library**".

 ## Requirements

 - Installation of the Arduino IDE 1.8.1 from the [Arduino Website](https://www.arduino.cc/en/main/software)